Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

-# Taking Off with Code: Clearing the Runway
+# Lab 2.2 - Taking Off with Code: Clearing the Runway
 This lab exercise guides participants through coding exercises using GitHub Copilot to understand its suggestions and capabilities.
 It involves running and adding unit tests, with an emphasis on pair programming.
 The lab is structured in steps, starting with executing existing unit tests, followed by enhancing test coverage, and addressing specific functionalities like case sensitivity and trimming in search methods.

 ## Prerequisites
 - The prerequisites steps must be completed, see [Labs Prerequisites](./Labs/Lab%201.1%20-%20Pre-Flight%20Checklist)

 ## Estimated time to complete
-- 20 minutes, varying with optional labs.
+- 20 minutes, times may vary with optional labs.

 ## Objectives
 - Simple coding exercises using GitHub Copilot, focusing on understanding its suggestions and capabilities.